AyushSagar16/docs/docs/source/pidcontroller.rst

 PID Controllers are one of the most important tools we have in code although we have to use it wisely and only when necessary.

+(This is just a basic overview I'll add more images and better examples later)